shundhammer/y2log-util/README.md

 ## y2log-strip-hostname

-This does only the hostname/PIDstripping part of y2log-strip-date-hostname:
+This does only the hostname/PID stripping part of `y2log-strip-date-hostname`:

 From